sarashs/Wallstreet-Bets/README.md

 - **Dividend_stock_finder**: Finding good dividend stocks with fundamentals assessed by an LLM
 - **Pair_trading**: Basic code for ADF test and visualization for finding stocks for pair trading (over days)
 - **REIT_analysis**: Analysing and finding independent high dividend REITs for investment
 - **Magic_formula**: Modified Greenblatt Magic Formula for screening stocks plus further analysis of the 10-K filings for domestic US stocks.
-The latter uses the `wallstreet_quant` package.
+The latter uses the `wallstreet_quant` package
+- **Companies_competitive_relationship**: Extract and visualize self-reported competitive relationships between companies using SEC 10-K filings with AI-powered analysis and network graphs

 ### Packages:
 - **wallstreet_quant**: A Python package of various tools for analyzing stocks